IRL2/nanover-server-py/README.md

     * Activate the conda environment: `conda activate narupa-dev`
     * Install the required conda packages: `conda install -c omnia -c conda-forge openmm MDAnalysis MDAnalysisTests ase`
     * Compile the protocol and install the Narupa libraries in your conda environment: `./win_compile.ps1`.
 If you do not plan on modifying the python packages, run `./win_compile.ps1 -noedit` instead.
 Otherwise, by default, the narupa packages will be installed in edit mode (`pip install -e`) meaning that changes in the `narupa-protocol` directory will be directly reflected in your python environment.
+* The `narupa-lammps` module and its tests require MPI to be installed.
+Download and install Microsoft MPI from https://docs.microsoft.com/en-us/message-passing-interface/microsoft-mpi

 ## Running the tests